 - Call (260) 485-5993 to request an application packet.
 Once the packet is requested, it may be picked up at the Township Assistance Office at door 12 or mailed to you.
 If you choose, you may also print off all of the documents listed above.

 - Bring the completed application, Requirements for Help items, the signed forms, and the completed Household Expense Form to the Township Assistance office.
+Applications CANNOT be processed without the supporting documents.
 Applications can be dropped off through the mail slot at door 12.
 This is not a Postal Service mail slot and does NOT require postage.
 Do not include your original driver's license, social security card, and birth certificate if you are dropping the packet off through the mail slot.
 If you drop your application off outside of normal business hours, it will be processed the next business day.

 - Once the application has been turned in with all required documents and signatures, it will be entered into our system, and an investigator will review your application and paperwork.
 Applications are processed in the order in which they are received.
 Once the investigator receives and reviews your paperwork, the investigator will call and explain the township assistance process.
 The investigator will also ask any questions they may have to proceed with your case.
 You will also have the opportunity to ask any questions you may have.
 If the investigator needs additional information, you will be informed of this and you will be given a deadline in which the information needs to be provided by.

 - By law, the investigator has 72 office hours to complete your case, which equates to 1 week.
 In most cases, a determination will not be made the same day the application is submitted.

 - Please remember, the application process is the same regardless of disconnects and/or evictions.
 Do not wait until the day of disconnect or the day of an eviction notice to apply for assistance.